diamante-io/Aurora/services/aurora/internal/docs/reference/tutorials/follow-received-payments.md

 }
 ```

-After a few seconds, the DiamNet network will perform consensus, close the
+After a few seconds, the Diamnet network will perform consensus, close the
 ledger, and your account will have been created.
 Next up we will write a command
 that watches for new payments to your account and outputs a message to the
 terminal.

 ## Following payments using `curl`

-To follow new payments connected to your account you simply need to send `Accept: text/event-stream` header to the [/payments](../../reference/payments-all.md) endpoint.
+To follow new payments connected to your account you simply need to send `Accept: text/event-stream` header to the [/payments](../../reference/endpoints/payments-all.md) endpoint.

 ```bash
 $ curl -H "Accept: text/event-stream" "https://aurora-testnet.diamnet.org/accounts/GB7JFK56QXQ4DVJRNPDBXABNG3IVKIXWWJJRJICHRU22Z5R5PI65GAK3/payments"